 The frequency of your dental visits doesn’t just mean healthier teeth.
 One thing you should ask your dentist for is an oral cancer screening.
 (At Dentistry at East Piedmont, we give every patient that sits in our chair a VelScope Cancer Screening).
 Also, be sure your dentist checks your neck and lymph nodes for any abnormalities.

-The health of your teeth and mouth can offer signs about the present state of your total overall health.
-Problems that originate in your mouth may even lead issues that affect your whole body.
-Read more from the Mayo Clinic about the connection amongst overall and oral health.
+The health of both your teeth and mouth can offer signs about the present state of your total overall health.
+Problems that originate in your mouth may even lead to issues that affect your whole body.
+Read more from the Mayo Clinic about the connection between your overall and oral health.

 2. It Helps Prevent Cavities, Tooth Decay, and Gum Disease

 A regular dental checkup is the best way to help prevent cavities and tooth decay.

 One major factor in a dental examination is the removal of built-up plaque that you can’t remove at home on your own.